bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 4: 01:23:36

-Can we market OpVault as you're guaranteeing your coins will never go into an inscription because you're locking them up forever and then they'll, you know, make sure I won't put it into some stupid dick but
+Can we market OpVault as you're guaranteeing your coins will never go into an inscription because you're locking them up forever and then make sure I won't put it into some stupid dick bot.

 Speaker 0: 01:23:48

-there you go.
+There you go.

 Speaker 5: 01:23:49

-It's now more expensive for dick butts because there's gonna be less coins on the market.
+It's now more expensive for dick bots because there's going to be less coins on the market.

 Speaker 0: 01:23:52